krisnye/blank-app-engine-project/README.md

 Install the latest version of Java SDK 7.

-Install the latest version of Google App Engine SDK in the parent directory.
+Install the latest version of Google App Engine SDK 1.8.1 into the parent directory.